gwarmstrong/mohawk/README.md

 # mohawk
-let's take a bunch of letters and use them to generate numbers
+let's take a bunch of letters and use them to make numbers, then see if we can use numbers to make letters